lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 .. figure:: /_static/portal_intro_DP02i.png
     :name: portal_ImageQuery_sidebyside_DP02

-    Display the image in row three of the table (with the view format set to "Bi-view Tables").
+    Display the image in row two of the table (with the view format set to "Bi-view Tables").

 **Image tools**:
 There are many tools available for users, the following demonstrates use of just one.
 First, zoom in on a bright star in one of the images.
 Select the "tools" icon (wrench and ruler), and from the pop-up window choose to "Extract" using a line.
-Draw a line on the image across the star to extract the pixel values and show an approximate shape of the point-spread function for the star.
+Draw a line on the image across the star to extract the pixel values and show an approximate shape of the point-spread function (PSF) for the star.
 The plot reveals that this particular star is saturated.
-Click on "Pin Table" to add a table of pixel data as a new tab in the right half of the view.
+Click on "Pin Chart/Table" to add a table of pixel data as a new tab in the right half of the view as well as the PSF profile plot as a new tab next to Active Chart plot.
+To make the line go away, click on the "layers" icon (the one for which the hover-over text reads:
-To make the line go away, click on the "layers" icon (the one for which the hover-over text reads:  "Manipulate overlay display...") and in the pop-up window, next to "Extract Line 1 - HDU#1", click on "Delete".
+"Manipulate overlay display...") and in the pop-up window, next to "Extract Line 1 - HDU#1", click on "Delete".

 .. figure:: /_static/portal_intro_DP02j.png
     :name: portal_ImageQuery_tools_DP02